locotive/locotive.github.io/content/authors/admin/_index.md

 ## About Me

 I am Nam Jaemin, a third-year Computer Science student at Jeonbuk National University.
-My areas of interest include Web Backend and Data Science
+My areas of interest include Web Backend and Data Science.
+And I’m passionate about exploring various fields within computer science, with a particular focus on backend web development.